ztfo/auth0-demo/README.md

 - User Authentication: Users can log in using their Auth0 credentials.
 - Auth0 Integration: The application is integrated with Auth0 for handling user authentication.
 - Logout: Users can log out, which clears their session from the application and Auth0.

+## Up Next

+- Connect Auth0 to a custom database for storing user data.
+- Implement user registration flow.
+- Add support for admin, user, and guest roles.
+- Enable email verification and Multi-factor Authentication (MFA).
+- Improve post-registration actions, such as redirecting to a dashboard and displaying a welcome message.

+## Live Application

+The application is deployed to Azure and can be accessed at http://demo-bww.azurewebsites.net/.